 PII is primarily used for business purposes, such as for sending you occasional newsletters and updates, hiring, responding to inquiries, logins, and providing Services.
 When you contact us, we may keep a record of your communication as well as the other information to help solve any issues you might be facing.
 We may use your email address to inform you about our Services, such as letting you know about changes or improvements.
 Please keep in mind that comments sections, forums, and other similar areas of our Services are public.
 Any information posted in those areas is viewable and usable by anyone that has access.

-We share PII with companies, outside organizations, and individuals for limited reasons, outlined below:
+We share PII and DII with companies, outside organizations, and individuals for limited reasons, outlined below:

-- With your consent - We will share PII with companies, outside organizations or individuals if we have your consent to do so.
+- With your consent - We will share PII and other data with companies, outside organizations or individuals if we have your consent to do so.

 - For legal reasons - We will share PII with companies, outside organizations or individuals if we have a good-faith belief that access, use, preservation or disclosure of the information is reasonably necessary to meet any applicable law, regulation, legal process or enforceable governmental request, detect, prevent, or otherwise address fraud, security or technical issues or protect against harm to the rights, property or safety of our users or the public as required or permitted by law.

 - In case of a sale or asset transfer - If we become involved in a merger, acquisition or other transaction involving the sale of some or all of our assets, user information, including PII collected from you through your use of our Services, could be included in the transferred assets.
 Should such an event occur, we will use reasonable means to notify you, either through email and/or a prominent notice on the Services.

 - In aggregated form for business purposes - We may share aggregated information and DII with our partners such as businesses we have a relationship with, advertisers or connected sites.
 For example, we may share information to show trends about the general use of our services.